Maria Island: Human geography and economy

 The strait between Maria Island and the east coast of mainland Tasmania is called the Mercury Passage and was named after HMS Mercury, commanded by John Henry Cox, who charted the area in 1789.
 There are two towns of size in this part of the east coast: Orford at the mouth of the Prosser River and Triabunna, some 8 km further north at the head of Spring Bay.

-The island's sole settlement is Darlington, near the northern tip of the island.
-Darlington has many old buildings and it has no permanent inhabitants other than a few park rangers.
+The island's sole settlement is Darlington, a former penal settlement and later convict probation station located near the northern tip of the island.
+There are thirteen remaining intact convict-era buildings and structures.
+The station is one of eleven convict sites that comprise the Australian Convict Sites World Heritage serial listing.

+Darlington has no permanent inhabitants other than a few park rangers.
 During the summer holiday period, up to several hundred tourists visit the island.
 Tourism is important to the local economy.
-In nearby Triabunna other major industries are fishing, forestry and agriculture.
+In nearby Triabunna, other major industries include fishing, forestry and agriculture.
 Rock lobster, scalefish, scallops and abalone are taken near the island by both commercial and recreational fishermen, and mussels are farmed in Mercury Passage.

 History

 Aboriginal people

 Before the colonial era, Aboriginal people of the Tyreddeme band of the Oyster Bay tribe journeyed regularly to the island and much evidence of their presence remains, particularly around the bays on either side of the island's isthmus.
-In 1802 the French expedition led by Nicolas Baudin encountered the Aboriginal people of Maria Island, as did the whalers and seal hunters of the early 19th century.
+In 1802, the French expedition led by Nicolas Baudin encountered the Aboriginal people of Maria Island, as did the whalers and seal hunters of the early 19th century.
 René Maugé, the zoologist on Baudin's expedition, was buried on Point Maugé on south Maria Island.